unboundedsystems/markdown-clitest/README.md

 # Markdown CLI Test

-Test all the CLI commands and exmaples in your Markdown docs!
+Test all the CLI commands and examples in your Markdown docs!

 ## Quick Start